yurikrupnik/all-in-one-client/README.md

-# All is one and one for all
+# All for one and one for all
 ## Isolated, Framework agnostic, Business logic layer

 ### Run Project